gbgabiola/notes/quotes.md

 > "It had long since come to my attention that people of accomplishment rarely sat back and let things happen to them.
 They went out and happened to things." - Leonardo da Vinci

 > "Be a yardstick of quality.
-Some people aren’t used to an environment where excellence is expected." - Steve Jobs
+Some people aren't used to an environment where excellence is expected." - Steve Jobs

 > "the highest form of intelligence is the ability to observe without evaluating." - Jiddu Krishnamurti